neilgupta/neilgupta.github.com/process.md

 ## Setup

-Get a whiteboard if working in a group or a notebook if solo.
-Expect it to get messy.
+<p class="process-desc">Get a whiteboard if working in a group or a notebook if solo.
+Expect it to get messy.</p>

 ![My whiteboard](/post_files/process/whiteboard.jpg)